CU-DBMI/gc-cloud-storage-bucket/{{ cookiecutter.project_name }}/README.md

 ```

-Template for creating [Cloud Storage](https://cloud.google.com/storage/) bucket on [Google Cloud](https://cloud.google.com/) with a service account and related key to enable data or file upload and use.
+Template leveraging [Cookiecutter](https://github.com/cookiecutter/cookiecutter) for creating [Cloud Storage](https://cloud.google.com/storage/) bucket on [Google Cloud](https://cloud.google.com/) with a service account and related key to enable data or file upload and use.

 This repository uses [Terraform](https://developer.hashicorp.com/terraform/intro) to maintain cloud resources.
 See [terraform/README.md](terraform/README.md) for documentation on Terraform elements.